ApexRMS/wisdm/docs/_sections/section02.md

 The **Template Raster** datasheet contains information about the dimensions of the study area.

 ### Raster File
 The *Raster File* is the template raster file containing the dimensions of the study area.
-There are options to add the raster file from a location on the computer, remove the raster file, and export the template raster file.
-The models will be snapped and clipped to the extent of this raster and will have the same spatial reference and resolution as this raster.
+The covariate rasters will be snapped and clipped to the extent of this raster and will have the same spatial reference and resolution as this raster.
+There are options to add the the template raster file from a location on the computer (by selecting the yellow folder), remove the raster file (by selecting the X), and export the template raster file (by selecting the export icon).

 ### Number of Multiprocessing Tiles (optional)
 This is an optional input.
 Multiprocessing tiles provide a way to divide up a model's processing so that it can run faster and more efficiently by taking advantage of multiple cores.
 For more information about multiprocessing, see [SyncroSim Reference - Multiprocessing](https://docs.syncrosim.com/how_to_guides/modelrun_multiproc.html)